Your Expert Guide to Credit Card Rewards

 When reading over the fine print, you may find that the 6% cash back on grocery spending has a maximum spend amount of $6,000 and then drops from 6% to 1% cash back.
 Therefore, the $720 you originally planned to earn drops to $420.

-While $420 is still nothing to be upset about, make sure you always read the fine print before choosing your next cash back rewards card.
+While $420 is still nothing to be upset about, reading the fine print before choosing your next cash back rewards card will help you understand what to expect.

-Another way to earn credit card rewards is through a point system.
+Another way to take advantage of credit card rewards is through a point system.

 Determining how to earn points, how much the points are worth, and how to redeem them can be a little confusing and overwhelming.
 However, credit card points are often the most flexible when it comes to applying those points in the form of rewards.

-The nice thing about credit card points is points can be earned and used in a variety of different ways.
+Credit card points can be earned and used in a variety of different ways.

 For example, you may see an offer for a travel credit card with a rewards program offering 1x - 10x points.
 This rewards program may offer 10x points when the card is used for hotels and car rentals, 5x points when used for air travel and 1x points for all other purchases.